In smog-choked China, drivers check out electric cars

 Coal is responsible for around 75 percent of power generation in China, though the government has said it would cut power sector emissions by 60 percent by 2020.

-Reporting by Jake Spring, with additional reporting by Beijing newsroom and Winni Zhou; Editing by Ian Geoghegan
+$1 = 6.4270 Chinese yuan renminbi Reporting by Jake Spring, with additional reporting by Beijing newsroom; Editing by Ian Geoghegan